 3.2.
 Make teaching team co-hosts

-- Students log into Canvas and clicks on the link to the meeting.
+- Students log into Canvas > clicks on Zoom from the course navigation and joins the meeting.

-- Students will be directed to Zoom to connect to the meeting and be asked to enter their name.
+- Students will be directed to Zoom to connect to the meeting.
+If students join through the browser, they will be asked to enter their name.
 Ask students to use their surname and their preferred first name that they have on file with UBC when joining the meeting.

 If the “waiting room” feature is used, they will stay in the “waiting room” until the host/co-host(s) admits them.
 The student will see the following message when they are in the waiting room.
 This message can be customized by following the instructions here.

 - The host/co-host will click on Manage Participants at the bottom of the meeting screen to see a list of participants in the main room as well as the people in the waiting room.

 Students will appear in the order they join, with the first one on the list being the first to join.
 The host or co-hosts can click on Admit to admit the students individually or Admit all to admit everyone at once.

 - Once most of your students have joined the meeting, click on Breakout Rooms at the bottom of the meeting window.